snoopryan123/TTO_/README.md

 code for the "time through the order penalty (TTOP)" project, including dataset creation and fully bayesian regression

-./data_wrangling/   - scrape and clean Retrosheet data ./data/             - dataset to put into rstan ./model9_line_positiveSlope_prior_t/		- code with the final model used in the TTOP paper
+The final model used in the paper with positive slope prior is `model_positive_slope_prior/tto9_PF_BL_linePosSlope.stan`.
+Other stan files are also in the github, for example pitcher varying decay slopes in `model_pitcher_varying_decay/tto11.stan`.
+The dataset used is `retro_final_PA_1990-2020d.csv` at https://upenn.app.box.com/v/retrosheet-pa-1990-2000.